iamfarzad/fbc-lab-v7/AI_ELEMENTS_INTEGRATION_SUMMARY.md

 - Integrates with framer-motion for smooth animations

 **Key features:**
-- Dynamic spread based on text length
 - Customizable colors via CSS variables
-- Auto-start on viewport entry with `startOnView`
-- Repeatable animation with configurable delay
+- Continuous shimmer loop driven by motion
+- Inline and block variants for text/containers

+Note: No `startOnView` prop or configurable delay is implemented, and the shimmer spread is fixed (not text-length dynamic) in the current code.

 ---